1

 “Do you think you would have time for love in that big adventure of yours?”

 “Maybe?
 But I’d have shit to do, you know?
 Places to go, people to see, food to eat.
 Did I mention a shit ton of places to go?”
-This was how we talked to each other.
-It was just another one of those stupid questions that we asked one another all the time, like what did in class a million times before.
-But this time, something felt wrong to me, especially after watching how Nic’s face seemed to crumple a little bit inward like when you smush a paper bag when he heard my answer.
-“What about you, Jiminy?”
+It was just another one of those stupid questions we always asked one another.
+Questions we’d ask each other in English class.
+But this time, something felt wrong.
+Especially after watching Nic’s face crumple inward when he heard my answer.
+“What about you, Jiminy Cricket?”
 I said, a little too fast and maybe a little too desperately.
 “What would you wish for?”

 “Deep.”

 “Isn’t that what college is for?”
-I asked.
+I prodded.
 I wanted to beg him to look at me again.

-“I’m just afraid that right now, there isn’t enough time to figure out any of it,” he replied, then went silent again.
-He was sitting on the other edge of the universe.
-I opened my mouth, and for the first time with him, I felt like I had nothing to say.
+“I’m just afraid that right now, there isn’t enough time to figure any of it out,” he countered before going silent again.
+He was sitting on the edge of the universe.
+I opened my mouth, then closed it.
+For the first time, I felt like I had nothing to say.
 I dipped my finger in the nearest coffee cup.
 It had gone cold.

 5-8